Names Kadoza

 Mikawaya Giheiji Yamanaka Heijûrô II

-The same play is simultaneously produced at the Naka no Shibai [casting], Ônishi no Shibai [casting] and Kado no Shibai.
+The same play was simultaneously produced at the Naka no Shibai [casting], Ônishi no Shibai [casting] and Kado no Shibai.

 Roles Actors